Contact Lens Handling & Maintenance Videos:

 The aim of disinfecting and cleaning solutions is to reduce the number of microorganisms that accumulate on the lenses with wear, therefore minimising the risk of infection with contact lenses.

-Before handling contact lenses, wash your hands with an antibacterial soap, free from perfumes and moisturisers.
+Before handling contact lenses, wash your hands with an antibacterial soap, free from perfumes and moisturisers for at least 20 seconds.
 Rinse thoroughly to ensure there is no soap residue remaining on your fingers, then dry them with a lint free towel.

 Contact lenses should ideally be cleaned with a cleaner then rinsed with saline, before soaking in a disinfecting solution.
 If the lenses are changed frequently (eg 2 weekly or monthly disposable) then an ‘all in one’ multipurpose solution, alone may suffice providing the lenses are given a rub and rinse with the solution before insertion and upon removal, before storage.